How To Fix A Water Heater That Gurgles

 It is also important to check that there are no obstructions in or around the opening of the valve, as this can prevent it from functioning properly.
 If any obstructions are found, then they should be removed before continuing with the inspection.
 Once all of these checks have been done and everything looks in order, then it should be safe to use the system again without fear of an overpressure event occurring due to a faulty valve.

-See also Is All Liquor Distilled
+See also Is Distilled Water Good For Cats With Crystals

 How To Replace The Dip Tube?